Rum and Coke: Recipe and variations

 Recipes vary somewhat in measures and additional ingredients, but the main ingredients are always rum and cola.
-The International Bartenders Association recipe calls for 5 centiliters of light rum, 12 cl of cola, and 1 cl of fresh lime juice on ice.
+The International Bartenders Association Cuba Libre recipe calls for 5 centiliters of light rum, 12 cl of cola, and 1 cl of fresh lime juice on ice.
 However, any amount and proportion of rum and cola may be used.
 Additionally, while light rum is traditional, dark rums and other varieties are also common.

 Coca-Cola is the conventional cola in the drink, to the point that customers rarely order anything else.
 This dates back to the origin of the drink in Cuba and was solidified in the 1920s when Coca-Cola emerged as the primary cola brand following the bankruptcy of Pepsi and Chero-Cola, and therefore the preferred cola mixer in alcoholic drinks.
 Pepsi's later attempts to enter the cocktail market were unsuccessful, especially after the song "Rum and Coca-Cola" solidified the association in the public imagination.

 Nonetheless, different colas are sometimes used.
 In Cuba, as Coca-Cola has not been imported since the U.S. embargo of 1960, the domestic TuKola is used in Cuba libres.
 Other common variants call for Mexican Coke (which uses cane sugar instead of high-fructose corn syrup), Moxie, Diet Coke (the Cuba Lite or rum and Diet) and Dr. Pepper (the Captain and Pepper, featuring Captain Morgan spiced rum).

 Lime is traditionally included in the drink, though it is often left out, especially when the order is for just "rum and Coke".
 Some early recipes called for lime juice to be mixed in; others included lime only as a garnish.
 Other early recipes called for additional ingredients such as gin and bitters.
 Some sources consider lime essential for a drink to be a true Cuba libre, which they distinguish from a mere rum and Coke.
 However, lime is frequently included even in orders for "rum and Coke".

 When aged añejo rum is used, the drink is sometimes called a Cubata, a name also used informally in Spain for any Cuba libre.
 Some modern recipes inspired by older ones include additional ingredients such as bitters.
 More elaborate variants with further ingredients include the cinema highball, which uses rum infused with buttered popcorn and mixed with cola.
 Another is the Mandeville cocktail, which includes light and dark rum, cola, and citrus juice along with Pernod absinthe and grenadine.